fullstackserverless/fullstackserverless.github.io/docs/auth1.01.md

 }
 ```

-После этого подключаем
+After that we connect [ESLint & Prettierrc](https://fullstackserverless.github.io/docs/start03)

 ![Step03](/img/steps/03.png)

 ## Register your AWS account

-Register using [this](https://aws-amplify.github.io/docs/) instruction 📃 and check out all 5 steps in the video tutorial.
+Register using [this](https://docs.amplify.aws/start/getting-started/installation/q/integration/react-native) instruction 📃 and check out all 5 steps in the video tutorial.

 :::caution You need a bank card 💳, where should be more than 1 \$ 💵
 :::